joesan/plant-simulator/README.md

 I have a pre-deployed version on Heroku.
 More details can be found [here!](https://github.com/joesan/plant-simulator/wiki/API-Documentation)

-I haven't worked on any automated deployment to kubernetes, but that is a plan for sometime later!
+I have adopted [GitOps](https://www.gitops.tech/) for automated deployments to kubernetes.
+So all you need is a k8s cluster!

-[[TODO]] Add additional notes about how to deploy this on a live system (a k8s cluster running on AWS or Azure)
+[[TODO]] Document on running GitOps in a blog post and link it here!

 ## Tools Used